Sassafras is a hallucinogen that’s also known as methylenedioxyamphetamine (MDA). You might also hear it called sass or sally.

 Here’s a look at the big ones:

 - Stay hydrated, but not too hydrated.
 MDA can raise body temperature and lead to overheating and dehydration.
-Make sure you drink plenty water before, during, and after use.
-Just be sure to not overhydrate: MDA may decrease urination, resulting in water intoxication.
+Make sure you drink plenty of water before, during, and after use.
+Just be sure to not overhydrate.

 - Don’t take too much.
 MDA is toxic at higher levels.
 It can cause serious side effects in a short amount of time if you take too much.
 Stick to a lower dose to be safe, especially when using from a different batch or source.

 - Don’t mix it with alcohol or other drugs.
-This includes prescription or OTC meds, herbal remedies, and caffeine.
+This includes prescription or over-the-counter (OTC) meds, herbal remedies, and caffeine.
 Mixing makes it harder to predict the effects of sass and could result in a dangerous interaction.

 - Don’t take it if you have an underlying medical condition.
 Sassafras causes physical and mental effects that can worsen certain medical conditions.